Variants

 • variants: Object containing named animation states

-• initial: Initial variant name (string)
+• initial: Initial variant name (string or string[])

-• animate: Target variant name (string)
+• animate: Target variant name (string or string[])

-• exit: Exit variant name (string)
+• exit: Exit variant name (string or string[])

 <motion.div